 Here’s a link to the town’s Trails Committee.
 The site includes descriptions of public trails, some of which can be skiied as well as hiked or run.

-The Wellesley Conservation Council is a private land trust; all its properties are open to the public.
-The council’s mission includes protecting and preserving Wellesley’s natural environment and maintaining its sanctuaries through the contributions and participation of residents.
-The WCC provides free programs every spring and fall.
+The Wellesley Conservation Land Trust is a private land trust; all its properties are open to the public.
+The Land Trust’s mission includes protecting and preserving Wellesley’s natural environment and maintaining its sanctuaries through the contributions and participation of residents.
+The WCLT provides free programs every spring and fall.

 Fishing licenses can be ordered online here.